 Although no specific language is required to make a request, the requester must at least identify the records requested with sufficient clarity to allow the Library to identify, retrieve, and review the records.
 If it is not clear what records are being sought, the records custodian must contact the requester for clarification and should assist the requester in revising the request, informing the requester of the manner in which the office keeps its records.

 The requester does not have to put a records request in writing and does not have to provide his or her identity or the intended use of the requested public record.
+The individual may request copies in a specific format.
+The Library will comply with this if possible.

 Public records are to be available for inspection during regular business hours, with the exception of public holidays.
 Public records responsive to the request must be made available for inspection promptly.
 Copies of public records must be made available within a reasonable period of time.
 “Prompt” and “reasonable” take into account the volume of records requested, the proximity of the location where the records are stored, and the necessity for any legal review of the records requested.